 If you have a tortilla/tostone maker you can use one of those, but I used the top to my salt jar (true MacGyver over here…).
 You just want a flat surface to press them down.

 Once they are flat we are going to crisp them up just a little bit more.
 Add them back to the oil and cook about 1 minute each side.
-When done, place on a plate lined with paper towel to absorb any excess oil and salt bae those bad boys (sprinkle some salt on top).
+When done, place on a plate lined with paper towel to absorb any excess oil and sprinkle kosher salt on them.

 Next we are going to make a garlic dipping sauce.
-You can of course make whatever sauce you want or go no sauce at all, but as we know I am obsessed with garlic so garlic dipping sauce it is!
-What I did was take 3 tbsp of butter, grated 4 cloves of garlic, some olive oil and a touch of dried parsley.
+What I did was take 3 tbsp of butter, grated 4 cloves of garlic (or use garlic press), kosher salt, and freshly chopped parsley.
 You might scare some vampires away, but it goes so well with the tostones!

 There you have it, easy crispy tostones!

-- 3 Green Plaintains, peeled and chopped into 1-in slices
+- 3 Green Plantains, peeled and chopped into 1-in slices

-- Canola Oil (or choice of frying oil), enough for 1/2 inch coverage in skillet (about 2 cups, depends on vessel)
+- Canola Oil (or choice of frying oil), enough for ½ inch coverage in skillet (about 2 cups, depends on skillet size)